How high-growth rehab therapy practices reduce burnout

 2. They protect clinician time intentionally

-• Designing schedules that allow notes to be completed during work hours
+• Designing schedules that allow notes to be completed during normal work hours.

 3. They measure capacity to prevent silent overload